Skip to Content

 Modern ships are no longer built with poop decks in the traditional sense.

-The poop deck used to be used as a way for superiors to watch over the ship’s crew and navigation, on modern cruise ships all navigation is done from the ship’s bridge.
+The poop deck used to be used as a way for officers to watch over the ship’s crew and navigation, on modern cruise ships all navigation is done from the ship’s bridge.

-As ships have increased in size the idea of having a raised deck to overview the ship became less practical and was no longer needed in the same way.
+As ships have increased in size, the idea of having a raised deck to overview the ship has become less practical and is no longer needed in the same way.

-The bridge of a modern ship is located at the front of the ship, rather than the rear.
-Below is a photo taken from the bridge of the Royal Princess looking back at the rest of the ship.
+The bridge of a modern ship is located at the front of the ship rather than the rear.

 View From The Bridge of Royal Princess